threatrack/ghidra-patchdiff-correlator/README.md

 the same as the Bulk Instruction Correlator, but the features in the bulk comparison will be basic block hashes.

+Getting basic blocks in Ghidra: <https://github.com/NationalSecurityAgency/ghidra/issues/1134>

 ## TODO

 - Help of the Extension isn't available in Ghidra.
 Need to figure out how to fix that.
+- Figure out how to use the masking feature in Ghidra and use it.
+- Figure out this Ghidra bug(?): <https://github.com/NationalSecurityAgency/ghidra/issues/1135>